google/googletest/coroutines/sheared-ordering.md

 ## Notes on hyper-flexible ordering

-This analysis is of a version of cotest that allows test corotuines more flexibility, so that they can queue up incoming events and then pull them from the queue out of order.
+This analysis is of a deprecated version of cotest that allows test corotuines more flexibility, so that they can queue up incoming events and then pull them from the queue out of order.